dataspread/dataspread-web/README.md

 5. Copy `postgresql-42.1.4.jar` (Download from [here][jdbc]) to `lib` folder under `TOMCAT_HOME`.
 It is crucial to have the exact version of this file.

-6. Deploy the war file within Tomcat.
-This can be done via Tomcat's web interface or by manually copying the war file in the `webapps` folder under `TOMCAT_HOME`.
+6. Deploy the WAR file within Tomcat as the root application.
+This can be done via Tomcat's web interface by undeploying any application located at `/` and deploying the WAR file with the context path `/`.
+To do this manually, delete the `webapps/ROOT` folder under `TOMCAT_HOME` while the application is not running, copy the WAR file to the `webapps` folder, and rename it to `ROOT.war`.

 7. Now you are ready to run the program.
 Visit the url where Tomcat is installed.
 It will be typically [http://localhost:8080/][install_loc] for a local install.